Ecological Art, Movement and Integrative Arts Psychotherapy

 My creative work combines innate healing power in nature with humanistic relational work, simple breath and body awareness practice, free movement in landscape, work with natural ecology, personal reflection and creative process.
 My approach arises out of years of experience, research and practice as artist, arts and eco-psychotherapist, swimmer, dancer, nature lover, movement practitioner, and wildlife gardener.

-I have worked as a psychotherapist and artist for over 25 years, developing simple ways of providing therapeutic experiences indoors and outdoors, offering people psychological, emotional, physical or spiritual support.
-I have worked in therapeutic communities, health and social care, education, early years settings and in employment related organisational change.
-I have founded innovative arts based projects for individuals, families, schools and communities, exploring working with art and ecology.
-I am passionate in supporting ecological consciousness, engaging mind, body and spirit and offering accessible and inclusive opportiunities to a diverse range of people.
+In 25 years of practice as an artist and psychotherapist I have developed simple ways of providing therapeutic experiences indoors and outdoors, offering people psychological, emotional, physical or spiritual support.
+My experience includes working working in therapeutic communities, health and social care, education, early years settings and in employment related organisational change.
+I also founded innovative arts based projects for individuals, families, schools and communities, exploring working with art and ecology.
+I am passionate in supporting ecological consciousness, engaging mind, body and spirit and offering accessible and inclusive opportunities to a diverse range of people.

 Exciting new work brings The Breathing of Life project 2023 – 2024 into being.